 There are two options for completing the training requirement.
 The content and format of these two training courses are similar.

 First time users must register to complete the training.
 These instructions will guide you through the registration process.

 The CITI training program contains many educational modules.
 You will only be required to complete the modules that correspond with your IRB application.
-Use this chart (PDF) to decide which training module is appropriate for you. ** CITI Training must be updated every 3 years in order for your certificate of completion to remain active.
+Use this CITI Decision Chart (PDF) to decide which training module is appropriate for you. ** CITI Training must be updated every 3 years in order for your certificate of completion to remain active.
 You will receive notification from CITI program and/or the UWF IRB Office regarding your need to participate in online refresher courses when the time nears. **